japan-biographical-db/jbdb.github.io/persons.md

 ![Add kinship 3](../img/add-kinship-3.png)

+Note that when selecting the relation, or afterwards, you can specify a source as well.
+The source is optional and for simplicity's sake, this is limited to one source per relation.

-You can additionally leave a comment for any specific relation, e.g. if someone has multiple wives, you could use the comment attribute to specify "second wife" as a comment for a "husband of"-relation.
+You can additionally leave a comment for any specific relation, e.g. you could use the comment attribute to specify when somebody was adopted.

 Once you save this person, the kinship entry will be added to the database.

 Note that any complementary relation gets automatically created, so you do not need to do that yourself.
 For example, since we added the relation that Tanaka Ichirō is the son of Tanaka Keitei, after saving the new person entry the relation that Tanaka Keitei is the father of Tanaka Ichirō gets automatically added as well.

 ### Non-kinship relations<a name="non-kinship-relations"></a>